Research Activities

 Sumiko IHO

-Our laboratory has developed G9.1, a safe and highly effective TLR9 agonist that activates plasmacytoid dendritic cells, which play a crucial role in bridging innate and adaptive immunity.
-In collaboration with the National Institute of Infectious Diseases, Niigata University School of Medicine, industry partners, Vietnam National Lung Hospital, and the Interferon and Host Defense Laboratory within our research center, we are currently developing an adult tuberculosis prevention vaccine that incorporates G9.1 as an adjuvant.
-Looking ahead, we plan to leverage G9.1's immunostimulatory properties for drug discovery research, exploring its potential applications in various therapeutic contexts.
+The Next-generation Adjuvant & Vaccine Development Laboratory has developed G9.1, a safe and highly effective TLR9 agonist that activates plasmacytoid dendritic cells, which play a crucial role in bridging innate and adaptive immunity.
+In collaboration with the National Institute of Infectious Diseases, Niigata University School of Medicine, industry partners, Vietnam National Lung Hospital, and the Interferon & Host-defense Laboratory in our research center, we are currently developing an adult tuberculosis prevention vaccine that incorporates G9.1 as an adjuvant.
+Our future plans include leveraging the immunostimulatory properties of G9.1 for drug discovery research, and exploring its potential applications in various therapeutic contexts.